What are the most popular tours from Phuket?

 b) The elephants performing in the show or giving tourists a short ride are a little controversial

-c) You can’t take photos inside, but we understand that it can be annoying
+c) You can’t take photos inside, but I understand that it can be annoying

 Contact a local tour agent in Phuket